 - Vertex Arbitrage Fund/Plus -

-As always, please reach out with any questions or concerns.
+As always, please feel free to reach out with any questions or concerns.

 Download the PDF here.

 ARCHIVES For previous quarterly reports please see the Archives.

 - Class B (FEL) : VRT 902 (closed to purchases)